SPARK

 Ages: based on application; however, approximately 12 through approximately age 14 or 15 (roughly 6th-8th grade).

-Schedule: 6 hours a day, Fridays/1 day a week, plus breaks
+Schedule: 6 hours a day, Tuesdays/1 day a week, plus breaks

 Class size & Ratio: limited to 15 students or less & always an 8:1 ratio or better.